inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

    :start-at: Config BMac
    :end-at: slotDuration

-For X-MAC, the wireless interface's :par:`macType` parameter is set to :ned:`XMac`.
+For X-MAC, the wireless interface's mac module type is set to :ned:`XMac`.
 The MAC's :par:`slotDuration` parameter determines the duration of the nodes' sleep periods.
 It is set to 0.25s for the sensor nodes and 0.1s for the gateway.
 Nodes transmit preambles for the duration of